symfony/symfony-docs/components/yaml/yaml_format.rst

 .. versionadded:: 5.1

-    In YAML 1.1, octal numbers used the notation ``0...``, whereas in YAML 1.2 the notation changed to ``0o...``.
-Symfony 5.1 adds support for YAML 1.2 notation and deprecates support for YAML 1.1 notation.
+    In YAML 1.1, octal numbers use the notation ``0...``, whereas in YAML 1.2 the notation changes to ``0o...``.
+Symfony 5.1 added support for YAML 1.2 notation and deprecated support for YAML 1.1 notation.

 .. code-block:: yaml